liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/login-spending-percentage.jpg"
   title="\"How Live A Hero Players Play the Game\" against \"Spending Level\"" %}

-Those who play the game in the most earnest way (last tier) are more likely to be paying customer too
+Those who play the game in the most earnest way (last tier) are more likely to be paying customer too.

 {% include figure-image.html path="/assets/img/survey-2024/login-other-gender.jpg"
   title="How Live A Hero Players Play the Game (Female / Non-binary / Other)" %}